-The general characteristics of the ESF irregularities have been dealt extensively, for example, by Rastogi (1980), Abdu et al. (1981a), Kil and Heelis (1998), Su et al. (2008).
-Fig. 2 shows the spread F initiation sequence at the three COPEX stations on the evening of October 09, 2002.
-The spread F onsets are marked by the appearance of oblique (off-vertical) traces (indicated by arrows) adjacent to the main F layer trace, indicating "large scale" wave structures in the bottomside electron density distribution.
-Their evolution into range-spread echo traces is captured with 5-minute resolution at all the three stations.
-The wave-structure (or its indication) first appears over Cachimbo (near the magnetic equator) in the ionogram at 2205 UT (1825 LT) which corresponds to an echo source located immediately west of the station (based on the virtual range and the echo location color code of the ionogram).
-Over the conjugate sites the first wave structure appears around 2245UT/1905LT (almost simultaneously within the uncertainty of the 5-minute observation cadence), close to North-East direction, by which time the trace over Cachimbo had evolved into a typical bottomside range spread structure (not shown here).
-The appearance of the first traces at the two conjugate stations indicative of a wave structure which is delayed with respect to such appearance over the equator has been verified to be a regular quiet day feature during the COPEX campaign period, and the \sim 40-minute delay observed in this case appears to represent a typical case of SF development sequence.
-We should note that an echo source separated in range by 50 km from the main vertical trace at 450 km (as in this example) corresponds to a horizontal separation of the reflection points by ~ 200 km.
-Observations of such oblique traces as precursors to SF have been reported before from single station observation over Fortaleza (Abdu et al., 1981a) and they seem to correspond to large scale wave structures similar to that discussed by Tsunoda (2008) from observations by the Altair incoherent scatter radar and ionosonde.
-The time delay in the appearance of the wave structures just described above has important implications on ESF development mechanism which will be discussed later.
+3.1.
+General Characteristics of the ESF Irregularities at the Conjugate Locations sequence at the three COPEX stations on the evening of 9 October 2002.
+The spread F onsets are marked by the appearance of oblique (off-vertical) traces (indicated by arrows) adjacent to the main F layer trace, indicating "large-scale" wave structures in the bottomside electron density distribution.
+Their evolution into range-spread echo traces is captured with 5-min resolution at all the three stations.
+The wave structure (or its indication) first appears over Cachimbo (near the magnetic equator) in the ionogram at 2205 UT (1825 LT), which corresponds to an echo source located immediately west of the station (on the basis of the virtual range and the echo location color code of the ionogram).
+Over the conjugate sites the first wave structure appears around 2245 UT/1905 LT (almost simultaneously within the uncertainty of the 5-min observation cadence), close to the northeast direction, by which time the trace over Cachimbo had evolved into a typical bottomside range spread structure (not shown here).
+The appearance of the first traces at the two conjugate stations indicative of a wave structure which is delayed with respect to such appearance over the equator has been verified to be a regular quiet time feature during the COPEX campaign period, and the \sim 40-min delay observed in this case appears to represent a typical case of SF development sequence.
+We should note that an echo source separated in range by 50 km from the